YVR - ORD

 See more nonstop flights

-Reviews of the top 5 airlines serving from Vancouver to Chicago
+Reviews of the top 5 airlines flying from Vancouver to Chicago

 See real verified KAYAK customer reviews for airlines flying from Vancouver to Chicago.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.